CharlesTheGreat77/reverse-phone-lookup/README.md

          - additionally, headless mode is disabled due to goofy response when in headless mode.
            You can remove headless mode on Line: 49 by deleting this in p.chromium.launch "headless=False".

-additionally, playwright on rpi devices must use a docker for playwright